ecssiah/last-ditch/info/development.md

 To simplify the overall problem, we can start by creating the foundation of the Decision system, and then getting Agents to request simple pathfinding tasks just within a single test Chunk, so that we don't need to tackle anything with the 1st layer of the navigation Graph quite yet.

 ## Interface

+### Simulation Views

+Use Reference Count (Rc) references for structs like ChunkViews to allow for easy ownership transfer when a ChunkView does not change between frames.